IslamAbukoush/DSL/README.md

    ```bash
    ./app file_name.txt
    ```
-   Replace `file_name.txt` with the name of your C Simple code file.
+   Replace `file_name.txt` with the name of your C Simple code file, and the file must be in the same directory as the other C files.

 Follow the instructions above to either run it in interactive mode or save it to a file and execute it in executive mode.